georg-braun/Personal-Website/svelte-ui/src/routes/blog/use-markdown-files-as-sveltekit-routes.md

 ---
-title: Use markdown files as routes in SvelteKit
+title: "SvelteKit Blog: Use markdown files as routes in SvelteKit"
 date: 2022-01-07
+tags: ["svelte"]
 ---

 # The mission